derekmerck/diana2/docs/source/diana-cli.rst

      mfind       Find items in Montage by query for chaining mock        Generate mock DICOM traffic
-     ofind       Find item in Orthanc by query for chaining oget        Get studies from Orthanc
+     ofind       Find item in Orthanc by query for chaining oget        Get studies from Orthanc.
      ogetm       Get study-level item metadata from Orthanc oput        Put chained instances in Orthanc
      oputm       Set study-level item metadata in Orthanc